Event by Tibetan Parliament-in-exile: India hits out at Chinese embassy for writing to MPs | Law-Order

 - India

-Over a week after the Chinese embassy wrote to several Indian lawmakers after they attended an event hosted by the Tibetan Parliament-in-exile, India on Thursday asked the mission to refrain from hyping up normal activities by MPs and said the substance, tone and tenor of the letter were ''inappropriate''.
+Over a week after the Chinese embassy wrote to several Indian lawmakers for attending an event hosted by the Tibetan Parliament-in-exile, India on Thursday asked it to refrain from such actions and said the substance, tone and tenor of the letter were ''inappropriate''.

 The Chinese embassy, in the letter to some of the MPs of the All-Party Indian Parliamentary Forum for Tibet, expressed concern over their attendance at the reception and asked them not to provide support to the Tibetan forces.